Mean Green Strength and Conditioning Center

 The facility is overseen by a permanent staff of trainers and coaches, lead by head strength coach Chris Seroka, who previously held the same position at SEC powerhouse LSU.
 A 1988 graduate of the University of Southern Mississippi, he was a three-year letter winner in football, a two-year letter winner in baseball and played in the 1989 Senior Bowl.

-The football program has its own strength and conditioning coach in Frank Wintrich, who implented a program with a far greater intensity level than ever before at North Texas.
-It’s not a cookie-cutter weightlifting program; instead, it’s tailored to individual athletes, to the team’s style of play, and to the each player’s position.
+The football program has its own strength and conditioning coach in Lewis Caralla, who came to North Texas from the University of Michigan.
+The football team's conditioning regimen is not a cookie-cutter weightlifting program; instead, it’s tailored to individual athletes, to the team’s style of play, and to the each player’s position.
 That personalization goes far beyond a player’s level of fitness.
 For example, a middle linebacker may train differently than an outside linebacker, or a running quarterback will train differently than a pocket passer to address the different physical requirements of his position.
 Is a defensive end going to drop back into coverage?
 Is a running back going to run inside or will he be asked to catch passes?